Tag: symbols

 Golden Pomegranate Heart, oil painting, 5x7in, Veronica Winters

 I often update my articles.
-Sign up (in the footer of the website) to my monthly email to receive art inspiration right into your inbox!
+Sign up (in the footer of the website) for my monthly email to receive art inspiration right into your inbox!